Zycrix/project-exam-2/README.md

 4. Use an approved design application (Adobe XD)
 5. Use an approved planning application (Trello)

+## Project structure

+The project is structured in a way that tries to makes it easy to navigate.
+All components, utility functions and styles are placed inside they're own folder in the modules folder.
+The pages folder contains the pages that are rendered by the router in the app.js file.
+Images and logo files are placed in the media folder.

 ## Build with

 - [React.js](https://reactjs.org/)